seanhly/web-pinentry/README.md

 feel compelled to reject server access to engineers or technicians lest they gain knowledge of crucial passwords in config files.

-To solve this headache, passwords can be encrypted with a GPG wrapper tool such as `pass`.
+To solve this problem, passwords can be encrypted with a GPG wrapper tool such as [`pass`](https://www.passwordstore.org/).
 Rather than pulling passwords from a file, they are obtained through subprocess calls, e.g.

 `pass sql-root-password`
 `pass github-token`

-This is standard practice on desktops, but not yet on servers.
+This is a standard practice on Linux desktops, but not yet on servers.

 `web-pinentry` attempts to make this workflow more feasible on servers.
 Programs typically pause for user authentication when executing GPG or `pass` commands.
 On desktop,